 You're lucky if you get to visit Brussels on a Sunday.
 This is the best day to go for a walk in the Sint-Gilles and Marolles neighorhood, because there are some fun things you can only do on this specific day.
-In this article you'll find a Sunday itinary involving a few cool places for a bite and a drink, beautiful street art and a lovely panoramical viewpoint of Brussels.
+In this article you'll find a Sunday itinerary involving a few cool places for a bite and a drink, beautiful street art and a lovely panoramical viewpoint of Brussels.
 The total distance is no longer than 5 km, but you need to count in enough time to visit some spots along the walk.
 After all, we're talking about Sunday, meaning it is strictly forbidden to rush and run.

 Ready?
 Then hop on the train to Gare du Midi and exit through the Avenue Fonsny, turn left towards the hustle and bustle of one of the biggest open air markets of Brussels.
 The marché du midi counts over a hundred stalls selling all sorts of goods at very cheap prices: fresh seasonal fruit, whole grilled chicken, spices, plants, clothing...
 This is the occasion to stock up on food for the upcoming week.
-On a nice day, there's a really nice vibe here that will make you feel like you're on holidays.
-This may be explained by the multiculturality, but also by all the colors, fragrants and exotic products...
+On a sunny day, there's a really nice vibe here that will make you feel like you're on holidays.
+This may be explained by the multiculturalism, but also by all the colors, fragrants and exotic products...

 There is one stall in particular that you should not miss out on.
 Consider it your morning challenge to find the (somewhat hidden) Moroccan stall with a large display of olives and spices.
 Those who find it will be rewarded with a delicious Moroccan pancake filled with feta, dried tomatoes, olives, honey... and a fresh mint tea.
 You will find no better breakfast for only 5 euros.